difference between saving and checking account

 A checking account, on the other hand, is designed for everyday spending.
 It’s the account to which you deposit your paycheck and the account from which you draw funds to pay bills and make purchases.
 Checking accounts typically don’t offer the same interest rates as savings accounts, but they do come with other benefits.
 For example, you can make unlimited deposits and withdrawals from your checking account without incurring any fees.

-See also difference between am and pm
+See also difference between equipment and tools

 Which Account is Better for You?